 It’s a pretty big boast to claim a nine-day tour as being “complete,” but just wait until you see what we’ve stuffed into this one.
-Blending lots of time to explore the quirky Icelandic capital of Reykjavík with the very best of the country’s fascinating natural sights – whale-watching in Akureyri, the lava formations of Dimmuborgir, the stunning fjords and glaciers near Höfn, and the hot springs and waterfalls of the Golden Circle, just to name a few – you’ll be stunned at just how much amazingness fits into such a short stretch of time.
+Blending lots of free time to explore the quirky Icelandic capital of Reykjavík — at your own pace, with the very best of the country’s fascinating natural sights — the lava formations of Dimmuborgir, the stunning fjords and glaciers near Höfn, and the hot springs and waterfalls of the Golden Circle, and access to the famous Blue Lagoon, just to name a few — you’ll be stunned at just how much amazingness fits into such a short stretch of time.
 The only thing missing?
 You.

-Whale-watching in Akureyri.
-Goðafoss Waterfall visit.
-Mývatn Lake visit.
+Your Discover Moment: Reykjavík.
+Goðafoss waterfall visit.
+Mývatn lake visit.
 Dimmuborgir, and Námaskarð stops.
-Dettifoss Waterfall visit.
-Vatnajökull Glacier visit.
-Jökulsárlón Glacier Lagoon visit.
-Glacier hike in Skaftafell National Park.
-Reynisfjara Beach.
-Stops including: Dyrhólaey Cape, Skógafoss Waterfall, and Seljalandsfoss Waterfall.
-The Golden Circle: Gullfoss Waterfall, Geysir Hot Springs, and Þingvellir National Park.
+Dettifoss waterfall visit.
+Vatnajökull glacier visit.
+Jökulsárlón glacier lagoon visit.
+Reynisfjara beach.
+Stops including: Dyrhólaey cape and Seljalandsfoss waterfall.
+The Golden Circle: Gullfoss waterfall, Geysir Hot Springs, and Þingvellir National Park.
+Blue Lagoon entrance and airport transfer.
 All transport between destinations and to/from included activities.

 The information in this trip details document has been compiled with care and is provided in good faith.
 However it is subject to change, and does not form part of the contract between the client and the operator.
 The itinerary featured is correct at time of printing.
 It may differ slightly to the one in the brochure.
 Occasionally our itineraries change as we make improvements that stem from past travellers, comments and our own research.
 Sometimes it can be a small change like adding an extra meal along the itinerary.
 Sometimes the change may result in us altering the tour for the coming year.
 Ultimately, our goal is to provide you with the most rewarding experience.
 Please note that our brochure is usually released in November each year.
 If you have booked from the previous brochure you may find there have been some changes to the itinerary.